 Don’t be too overbearing

 One such example of this is cooking.
 While juggling hot pans and ingredients can be a challenge for any of us, those with limited mobility can particularly struggle.
 But as you will know their abilities in the kitchen will vary from person to person.
-Those that are used to their condition will often be able to make adjustments to the way they do things, in order for them to successfully cook.
+Those who are used to their condition will often be able to make adjustments to the way they do things, for them to successfully cook.

-Do help them stay on top of their equipment needs
+To help them stay on top of their equipment needs

-One thing that you can definitely help them with, especially when the problem is fairly new, is staying on top of their welfare.
+One thing that you can help them with, especially when the problem is fairly new, is staying on top of their welfare.
 To do this make sure you check that they have all the equipment that they need.

-Other people may need a cane or a walker to help them move around while they are indoors.
+Some people may need a wheelchair.
+While others may need a cane or a walker to help them move around while they are indoors.
 There are also devices that you can get to help them to go to the toilet or have a bath safely.
-It's best to ask the person that you are caring for what they think will suit their needs best.
+It's best to ask the loved one with limited mobility that you are caring for what they think will suit their needs best.

 Don't exclude them from family outings

 Having limited mobility can be very isolating.
-It can mean that the suffer is stuck in their house a lot of the time.
+It can mean that the sufferer is stuck in their house a lot of the time.
 Then they miss out on friends and family gatherings because they cannot negotiate the terrain.

 Do try and look for somewhere that has disabled access

-A way of encouraging your family member that has mobility issues to get out the house is to locate activities and places that have disabled access.
+A way of encouraging your family member who has mobility issues to get out of the house is to locate activities and places that have disabled access.
 Just the addition of a ramp or wide double doors can make the whole trip so much less stressful for you and the person that you are taking.

 Do make sure that their safety is always taken care of